vatesfr/xen-orchestra/docs/docs/backups.md

 3. In the subsection called **Encrypt all new data sent to this remote** you will find a text area.
 Enter your encryption key there.
 4. Click the **Save configuration** Button to finish the encryption setup.

+### `ChaCha20-Poly1305`

+To improve flexibility and performance, Xen Orchestra will transition to the [`ChaCha20-Poly1305`](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) encryption algorithm by February 2025.
+This update addresses the file size limitations of `AES-256-GCM` while maintaining a high level of security and compliance with ANSSI guidelines.

+Backup repositories that were encrypted with `AES-256-GCM` will remain accessible, to ensure a smooth transition.

 ### `AES-256-GCM`

 > This algorithm was the default before February 2025 and has now been replaced by [`ChaCha20-Poly1305`](#chacha20-poly1305).